Joaquín Marcó Figueroa: Chile Marca un Camino

+The National Library catalog lists his dates as "1892-1946," which conflicts with the 1956 death date used throughout this article and confirmed by the 1966 obituary (explicitly framed as the 10th anniversary of his death).
+This is most likely the cataloger defaulting to the book's publication year in the absence of a confirmed death date, not a competing fact.

 Death

-After returning from his studies in Santiago to his native town of Copiapó, he was affected by staphylococcus aureus.
-He died in 1956 in his home of the Cristóbal Colón avenue, after the bacteria impacted the valves in his heart due to the lack of digitoxin in the country.
+After returning from his studies in Santiago to his native town of Copiapó, he was affected by Staphylococcus aureus.
+He died in 1956 in his home on Cristóbal Colón avenue, after the bacteria affected the valves in his heart amid a shortage of digitoxin in the country at the time.